zalmoxes-laran/ExtendedMatrix-doc/docs/source/nodes.rst

 Property nodes
 -----------------

 A property node validates a USV it is connected to.
 Examples of propertier are "material", "dimension", "placement", etc..
-See :ref:`properties` for more examples.
+See :doc:`properties` for more examples.

 .. _document: